 If you are going to enjoy your activities you need to include your personal interests in your travel experience.
 What are your interests?
 What do you want to see or experience?
 Do you prefer to hike in the mountains or walk through museums and historical buildings?
 Are you looking for wildlife or Michelin star restaurants?
 Are you intrigued by family history?
 Do you like to cook?
 Do you like to see how things are made?
 Do you want to learn a language or participate in an ecotour?
 Is there a special place associated with your passion?
 What are the available options to indulge in your interests?

 It's always wise to check your country's travel advisory and the destination's entry requirements.
-This is even more urgent due to shifting COVID protocols.
-Other entry requirements may include visas, vaccinations, pre-booked return tickets, reserved accommodations, health insurance, etc. Keep up-to-date on re-entry requirements, too.
+Entry requirements may include visas, vaccinations, pre-booked return tickets, reserved accommodations, health insurance, etc. Keep up-to-date on re-entry requirements, too.
 Over the last couple of years, we have seen some very rapid shifts in policies.
-A tip for the current times is to be clear if/what type of test is required, where/how that test can be completed, the cost, and the turnaround time.

 The really defining questions often revolve around practicalities.
 For most of us, travel is organized around other responsibilities.
 How long do you want to be away?
 How much money do you have to spend?
 What time of the year is best for your desired experiences?
 When is high, shoulder, and low season?
 What is the average price for food, lodgings, and transportation at the destination?
 Are there times of the year to avoid due to extreme weather conditions?